22 April 2022

 As the weather starts to turn a bit colder, and the frost starts to appear in the mornings, one of the least desired things that could happen would be a lack of hot running water, or even worse, a burst water pipe.
+These are our top tips on identifying and putting precautions in place to prevent pipes from freezing.
+You can also watch our handy video on how to defrost a frozen condensate pipe here.

 There are 4 clear ways to tell when you have frozen pipes;